 Colorless diamonds are rare enough, but naturally occurring fancy colored diamonds are rarer still, which explains why they often command the highest prices at auction.
 Diamonds can come in all sorts of colors, from vivid blues to fiery oranges, but how do they get these spectacular colors in the first place?

-Another way for the stones to acquire color is via unusually intense pressure or heat during the compression stage that gives birth to diamonds: this can lead to red, pink or purple diamonds.
-Naturally occurring radiation can also affect the color, making diamonds blue or green, mines in certain parts of the world have a greater chance of unearthing these.
+Another way for the diamonds to acquire color is via unusually intense pressure or heat during the compression stage that gives birth to diamonds: this can lead to red, pink or purple diamonds.
+Naturally occurring radiation can also affect the color, making diamonds blues or green, mines in certain parts of the world have a greater chance of unearthing these.

 One particularly interesting variety is carbonado, the "Black diamond".
 These diamonds have a different crystalline structure to regular diamonds that makes them absorb light rather than reflecting it.
 They have traditionally been associated with bad luck and sold at lower prices than regular diamonds, although recently their distinctiveness has seen them gain in popularity.